RETURN HOME – TABLE OF CONTENTS

 SEND OUT MEDIA RELEASES

-- Promote your event everywhere you can think of… to the media using a Media Release, church bulletin announcements, school district and city newsletters, with posters at senior center, bank, on Social Media, etc.
+- Before sending out Media Release, get it approved by CKCF staff.
+Then, promote your event everywhere — to the media using a Media Release, church bulletin announcements, school district and city newsletters, with posters at senior center, bank, on social media, etc.

 USING SOCIAL MEDIA